CristobalP1/AppBodega/README.md

 2- You must enter the following the code "flutter pub get"

+3- You must enter the following the code "flutter pub add flutter_speed_dial"

-3- Ready, now you can star fluttering
+4- Ready, now you can star fluttering

 success!!!